Bachelor of Community Services

 For full details of application requirements and to download the application form, visit the Applying and fees page

-Full time students enrol in subjects worth 40 credit points each semester, with subject content delivered on-line.
+Full time students enrol in subjects worth 40 credit points each semester.
 As well as engaging with on-line learning content, students are expected to undertake additional private study to maximise success in the course.

 A range of assessment methods are used across subjects in this course with most subjects requiring the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to case studies, essays, reports, work based projects, blogs, online presentations and tests.